-Create a Java program, with associated classes, that:
+Create a Python program, with associated functions, that:

-- a. includes appropriate APIs for all classes and methods - b. creates a 2-dimensional Array on which the simulation will run - c. populates the array, either randomly and/or by user selection of cells - d. displays the initial state of the array on screen - e. uses the basic rules of Conway's Life to calculate a new generation - f. displays the new state of the array on screen - g. repeats this process until the user breaks out of the program
+- a. includes appropriate documentation - b. creates a 2-dimensional list of lists on which the simulation will run - c. populates the array randomly (or possibly by user selection of cells) - d. displays the initial state of the array on screen - e. uses the basic rules of Conway's Life to calculate a new generation - f. displays the new state of the array on screen - g. repeats this process until the user breaks out of the program

-DELIVERABLES Life.zip
+DELIVERABLES game_of_life.py